Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Abstract

 \section{Abstract}

 Robotic manipulation and locomotion often entail nearly-simultaneous collisions---such as heel and toe strikes during a foot step---with outcomes that are extremely sensitive to the order in which impacts occur.
-Robotic simulators commonly lack the accuracy to predict this ordering, and instead pick one with a heuristic.
+Robotic simulators and state estimation commonly lack the fidelity and accuracy to predict this ordering, and instead pick one with a heuristic.
 This discrepancy degrades performance when model-based controllers and policies learned in simulation are placed on a real robot.
-We reconcile this issue with a \textit{set-valued} rigid-body model which generates a broad set of physically reasonable outcomes of simultaneous frictional impacts.
+We reconcile this issue with a \textit{set-valued} rigid-body model which generates a broad set of outcomes to simultaneous frictional impacts with any impact ordering.
 We first extend Routh's impact model to multiple impacts by reformulating it as a differential inclusion (DI), and show that any solution will resolve all impacts in finite time.
 By considering time as a state, we embed this model into another DI which captures the continuous-time evolution of rigid body dynamics, and guarantee existence of solutions.
 We finally cast simulation of simultaneous impacts as a linear complementarity problem (LCP), and develop an algorithm for tight approximation of the post-impact velocity set with probabilistic guarantees.
-We demonstrate our approach on several examples drawn from manipulation and legged locomotion.
+We demonstrate our approach on several examples drawn from manipulation and legged locomotion, and compare the predictions to other models of rigid and compliant collisions.